Dossar/FP3/README.md

 ### Team Members

 The given information is the real name followed by the GitHub username.
-There are 3 members on this team.
+There are 3 members on this team:
 * Roy Van Liew - [**Dossar**][Dossar]
 * James Kuczynski - [**DeepBlue14**][DeepBlue14]
 * Yong Cho - [**YongCho**][YongCho]